blueboxes/blueboxes/README.md

 ### Hi there 👋

 Hi, I am John, a software developer and architect working in C# .NET and Azure.
-If you wan to contact me the best place is twitter.
+If you would like to contact me the best place is to find me on twitter.

 [![Twitter: Johnkilmister](https://img.shields.io/twitter/follow/johnkilmister?label=)](https://twitter.com/johnkilmister)
 [![GitHub Blueboxes](https://img.shields.io/github/followers/blueboxes?label=&style=social)](https://github.com/blueboxes)